2. Numeric vectors#

 ## [ reached getOption("max.print") -- omitted 83 entries ]

-We can also read the files located on our computer, for example:
+We can also read the files located on our computer.
+For example:

 scan("~/Projects/teaching-data/marek/euraud-20200101-20200630.csv",